alexcrichton/rfcs/text/0000-macros-1.1.md

 [dlopen]: https://github.com/rust-lang/rust/blob/78d49bfac2bbcd48de522199212a1209f498e834/src/librustc_plugin/load.rs#L124
 [symbol]: https://github.com/rust-lang/rust/blob/78d49bfac2bbcd48de522199212a1209f498e834/src/librustc_plugin/load.rs#L136-L139

-So as we've seen plugins are compiled as normal crates into dynamic libraries.
+So as we've seen macros are compiled as normal crates into dynamic libraries.
 One function in the crate is tagged with `#[plugin_registrar]` which gets wired up to this "special symbol" the compiler wants.
 When the function is called with a macro context, it uses the passed in [plugin registry][registry] to register